-The graduate program in liberal studies at Loyola University Maryland seeks to educate those who appreciate the journey as much as the destination.
-Through a broad spectrum of courses, students study the roots and outcomes of the American experience, fostering the development of eloquentia perfecta—the ability to speak and to write effectively, gracefully, and responsibly across various media—one of the primary goals of a Jesuit education.
-Each student will emerge with a better understanding of and appreciation for the diverse elements which today define what it means to be a citizen of twenty-first-century America.
+The Master of Arts in Liberal Studies at Loyola University Maryland is the new professional's degree for those who appreciate the journey as much as the destination.
+Through a broad spectrum of courses, students in this master's degree program study the roots and outcomes of the American experience and the city of Baltimore, fostering the development of eloquentia perfecta—the ability to speak and to write effectively, gracefully, and responsibly across various media—one of the primary goals of a Jesuit, graduate liberal arts education.
+Each student will emerge from the Liberal Studies program with a better understanding of and appreciation for the diverse elements which today define what it means to be a citizen of twenty-first-century America.

-Liberal Studies workshops expose prospective students to the experience and course structure of the program in addition to providing a deep discussion of a contemporary critical topic.
-The workshops occur over a few days and are six hours total in duration, with each day’s session lasting approximately 1.5-2 hours (refreshments provided).
+Liberal Studies workshops expose prospective students to the experience and course structure of the master's program in addition to providing a deep discussion of a contemporary critical topic.
+The workshops occur over a few sessions and are six hours total in duration, with each day’s session lasting approximately 1.5-2 hours (refreshments provided).
 Typically the sessions run in early evening after business hours and are hosted at high schools in the Baltimore area.
 Each workshop is facilitated by different Loyola University Maryland faculty from the Liberal Studies program.

 Please click on the link below to register:

 Other Virtual Information Sessions and Events (all Loyola graduate programs)

 March 18 - Veterans Grad School Virtual Fair

 Loyola University Maryland and other participating Yellow Ribbon institutions come together for a live, online event to provide insight and guidance about how graduate programs financially support our U.S. veterans' academic goals.